It can be tempting for young people to use alcohol or drugs to help them through tough challenges.

 Learning to recognise and name feelings is a skill they can learn.
 This can help them to manage their emotions better.

 Understanding problems means taking time to find out what is causing a problem.
-It makes it easier to find a solution, to accept things you can’t change and avoid blaming ourselves.
+It makes it easier to find a solution, accept things you cannot change and avoid blaming yourself.

 Give yourself time to think

-Empathy is understanding what it's like to be in someone else’s shoes.
+Empathy is understanding and being sensitive to someone else's feelings or thoughts.

 Encourage your child to think about how other people might be feeling or why they are behaving in a certain way.

 Believe in their ability